TIO-IKIM/Learning-to-Look-Closer/readme.md

 # Learning to Look Closer: A New Instance-Wise Loss for Small Cerebral Lesion Segmentation

 This is the official implementation of our ISBI 2026 paper.
-The arxiv version is available [here](https://arxiv.org/abs/2511.17146).
+The arXiv version is available [here](https://arxiv.org/abs/2511.17146).

 ## Abstract